BiggotyBird/ClapLamp-Highway/JOURNAL.md

 The hardware will not be naked and a casing will be built from 3D printing.
 I have decided to avoid the use of a PCB for this certain project.
 I am looking forward to getting this project approved and eventually building it.
+I will spend 5 hours every day I work on it.

 Circuit Diagram (30/05/2025)